nagarajabhat/GST-Filing-Compliance-Dashboard/README.md

 The goal is to provide insights that can help understand **GST compliance behavior and filing patterns**.

+## Project Story

+In India, businesses registered under GST must file tax returns regularly.
+However, analyzing GST filing compliance across states using raw data is difficult.

+This project presents an interactive Power BI dashboard that transforms complex GST datasets into clear visual insights.
+The dashboard helps analyze state-wise filing behavior, compliance rates, and filing trends using interactive visualizations.

+By converting raw data into meaningful insights, the dashboard makes it easier to understand GST filing patterns and identify areas with higher or lower compliance.
 ---

 ## 📁 Dataset